creviceapp/creviceapp/README.md

 `@on` clause takes an argument any of following; `LeftButton`, `MiddleButton`, `RightButton`, `X1Button`, `X2Button`.

-`@if` clause also tells the trigger of the action of the gesture.
+`@if` clause tells the trigger of the action of the gesture.

 And finally, `@do` clause represents the action of the gesture to be activated when all given conditions to be satisfied.